-- It will take about 20 seconds for the water to reach the outlet after the engine is started. - Water discharge may not be constant when the engine is running at idling speed.
+- If the cooling water passages are dry, it will take about 20 seconds for the water to reach the outlet after the engine is started. - Water discharge may not be constant when the engine is running at idling speed.
 If this occurs, apply a little throttle to make sure that water discharges properly.